 From intersection of US 82 and AL 14, travel west 9 miles to the sign for Swift Creek.
 Turn left onto CR 21 and travel 3 miles.
 Park entrance on right at sign.

 Jones Bluff Park is an extremely productive and diverse area.
-Everything from gulls to sparrows can be found here, owing in large part to the highly diverse habitats.
 The trail bordering the Alabama River is a great place to view riparian birds, from Ruby-throated Hummingbirds to Louisiana Waterthrushes, Prothonotary Warblers, Ospreys, Double-crested Co …

 Jones Bluff Powerhouse / Robert F. Henry Dam has surprisingly good birding owing in no small part to the variety of habitats.
-This is one of the best places in the region to see wading birds, shorebirds, gulls and terns in the wetland areas, with ex …
+This is one of the better places in the region to see wading birds, primarily Great Blue Herons and Great Egrets, along wit …